eXeC64/imv/README.md

     find . "*.png" | shuf | imv -

 ### Image picker
-imv can be used to select images in a pipeline by using the 'p' hotkey to print the current image's path to stdout.
+imv can be used to select images in a pipeline by using the `p` hotkey to print the current image's path to stdout.
+The `-l` flag can also be used to tell imv to list the remaining paths on exit for a "open set of images, close unwanted ones with `x`, then quit imv to pass the remaining images through" workflow.

 #### Picking a wallpaper
     custom-set-wallpaper-script "$(find ./wallpaper -type f -name '*.jpg' | imv - | tail -n1)"